openzim/gutenberg/README.md

 # gutenberg

-A scraper that downloads the whole repository of [Project Gutenberg](http://www.gutenberg.org).
+A scraper that downloads the whole repository of [Project Gutenberg](http://www.gutenberg.org) and puts it into a clean and user friendly format.
 It was created during the Kiwix Hackathon in Lyon, France in May 2014.